iqrasafdarr/MedVisionAI/README.md

   freeze_encoder_layers: 10
 ```

-The first 10 ViT encoder layers are frozen during training.
+The first **10 ViT encoder layers** are frozen during training.

 ---

 # Classification Dataset

-The classification dataset is organized into four categories:
+The classification dataset is organized as:

 ```text
 Train/